kictfyp/iRuya/README.md

 # iRu'ya
-A pilot website for upcoming KICT FYP Dashboard
+A pilot website for upcoming KICT FYP Dashboard on KICT server.